graysoncash/soundctl/README.md

 ### Understanding IDs

 - **id**: Numeric identifier assigned by macOS at runtime.
 Can change between reboots or reconnections.
-- **uid**: Persistent unique identifier string.
-For Bluetooth devices, includes the MAC address.
-This is the reliable identifier.
+- **uid**: Persistent unique identifier string (the MAC address for Bluetooth devices).
+This is the reliable identifier for matching devices.
-- **mac_address**: Extracted MAC address for Bluetooth devices (shown in parentheses in human format).
-Will be `null` for built-in devices.

 ## Configuration